Saint John the Baptist (Leonardo)

 Saint John the Baptist is a High Renaissance oil painting on walnut wood by Leonardo da Vinci.
 Likely to have been completed between 1513 and 1516, it is believed to be his final painting.
 Its original size was 69 × 57 cm.

-The painting is in the collection of the Louvre.
+The painting is in the permanent collection of the Louvre.
 In November 2022, it was loaned to Louvre Abu Dhabi for two years as part of the museum's fifth anniversary.

 Subject matter

 The work depicts the figure of John the Baptist in isolation through the use of chiaroscuro, with the figure appearing to emerge from the shadowy background.
 The saint is dressed in furs, has long curly hair and is smiling in an enigmatic manner reminiscent of Leonardo's famous Mona Lisa.
 He holds a reed cross in his left hand, while his right hand points up toward heaven, similar to the figure of Saint Anne in Leonardo's Burlington House Cartoon.
 According to Frank Zöllner, Leonardo's use of sfumato "conveys the religious content of the picture", with the "gentle shadows [imbuing] the subject's skin tones with a very soft, delicate appearance, almost androgynous in its effect".

 Kenneth Clark claimed that for Leonardo, Saint John represented "the eternal question mark, the enigma of creation", and noted the sense of "uneasiness" that the painting imbues.
 Barolsky adds that: "Describing Saint John emerging from the darkness in almost shockingly immediate relation to the beholder, Leonardo magnifies the very ambiguity between spirit and flesh.
 The grace of Leonardo's figure, which has a disturbingly erotic charge, nonetheless conveys a spiritual meaning to which Saint John refers when he speaks of the fullness of grace from God."

 The model for the John the Baptist / Bacchus / Angelo incarnato series was Salaì.